-The doctoral program area of study focused on the Elementary Learning Sciences (ELM-LS) aims to prepare scholars with expertise in elementary mathematics education OR elementary science education who are committed to improving opportunities to learn for elementary aged children.
+The doctoral program area of study focused on the Elementary Learning Sciences (ELM-LS) aims to prepare scholars with expertise in elementary mathematics education OR elementary science education.
 Students in the elementary learning sciences program engage in coursework, research studies and practical experiences that deepen their knowledge and understanding of teaching and learning, specifically focusing on children’s and teachers’ learning in mathematics or science.

 While students in the elementary learning sciences program primarily focus on one discipline (mathematics or science) throughout their doctoral studies, coursework and other opportunities are structured such that students explore and analyze the cross-disciplinary connections among all the core content areas.
 By nature, elementary schools are interdisciplinary, and teachers typically are responsible for teaching all subjects.
 The cross-disciplinary nature of the elementary learning sciences program allows faculty and students to leverage the natural setting of elementary schools.
 Additionally, research and experiences in the elementary learning sciences program are not limited to formal “brick-and-mortar” learning environments but also include informal learning environments (e.g., home, museums, outdoor education).

-Our elementary learning sciences program builds on the successful work of NC State’s undergraduate elementary teacher preparation program and the elementary education master’s program.
+Our elementary learning sciences program builds on the successful work of NC State’s STEM-focused undergraduate elementary teacher preparation program and the elementary education master’s program fro advanced science or mathematics teacher preparation and research.
 Together, the programs form a cohesive line of research, development, and instruction across all university-level degrees.
 Our elementary learning sciences program provides opportunities for highly qualified individuals interested in researching, designing, and improving elementary-level learning environments.
 Simultaneously, it strengthens faculty research in elementary mathematics education and elementary science education, feeding directly into the quality of the undergraduate and Master of Education program.

 Our curriculum incorporates research and practical principles and requires you complete a minimum of 78 hours of coursework.
 Up to 18 hours of coursework may be transferred in from an approved master’s curriculum.